shelhamer/fcn.berkeleyvision.org/README.md

 To reproduce the validation scores, use the [seg11valid](https://github.com/shelhamer/fcn.berkeleyvision.org/blob/master/data/pascal/seg11valid.txt) split defined by the paper in footnote 7.
 Since SBD train and PASCAL VOC 2011 segval intersect, we only evaluate on the non-intersecting set for validation purposes.

-**NYUDv2 models**: trained online with high momentum on color, depth, and HHA features (from Gupta et al. https://github.com/s-gupta/rcnn-depth):
+**NYUDv2 models**: trained online with high momentum on color, depth, and HHA features (from Gupta et al. https://github.com/s-gupta/rcnn-depth).
+These models demonstrate FCNs for multi-modal input.

 * [FCN-32s NYUDv2 Color](nyud-fcn32s-color): single stream, 32 pixel prediction stride net on color/BGR input
 * [FCN-32s NYUDv2 HHA](nyud-fcn32s-hha): single stream, 32 pixel prediction stride net on HHA input
 * [FCN-32s NYUDv2 Early Color-Depth](nyud-fcn32s-color-d): single stream, 32 pixel prediction stride net on early fusion of color and (log) depth for 4-channel input
 * [FCN-32s NYUDv2 Late Color-HHA](nyud-fcn32s-color-hha): single stream, 32 pixel prediction stride net by late fusion of FCN-32s NYUDv2 Color and FCN-32s NYUDv2 HHA

+**SIFT Flow models**: trained online with high momentum for joint semantic class and geometric class segmentation.
+These models demonstrate FCNs for multi-task output.

+* [FCN-32s SIFT Flow](siftflow-fcn32s): single stream stream, 32 pixel prediction stride net
+* [FCN-16s SIFT Flow](siftflow-fcn16s): two stream, 16 pixel prediction stride net
+* [FCN-8s SIFT Flow](siftflow-fcn8s): three stream, 8 pixel prediction stride net

+*Note*: in this release, the evaluation of the semantic classes is not quite right at the moment due to an issue with missing classes.
+This will be corrected soon.
+The evaluation of the geometric classes is fine.

 **The following models have not yet been ported to master and trained with the latest settings.
 Check back soon.**

-SIFT Flow model (also fine-tuned from VGG-16):
-* [FCN-16s SIFT Flow](https://gist.github.com/longjon/f35e3a101e1478f721f5#file-readme-md): two stream, 16 pixel prediction stride version

 PASCAL-Context models including architecture definition, solver configuration, and bare-bones solving script (fine-tuned from the ILSVRC-trained VGG-16 model):
 * [FCN-32s PASCAL-Context](https://gist.github.com/shelhamer/80667189b218ad570e82#file-readme-md): single stream, 32 pixel prediction stride version